10 Teaching strategies: How to improve students’ reading skills

 8. Seek out supplemental tools

 With today’s technologies, there are many tools and software available to help you support and/or intervene when teaching a child to read.
 Adaptive technologies mean that each child can learn at his/her own pace with personalized strategies.
-Turn to your colleagues for recommendations and share such with students’ families so that the pursuit of reading becomes a whole-school community goal.
+Turn to your colleagues for recommendations and share them with students’ families so that the pursuit of reading becomes a whole-school community goal.

 Nearpod’s mission is to make teaching easier with the interactive tools, resources, and content teachers need in one place.
 Teachers have the ability to create slides, embed interactive assessments, get real-time student insight, and access a library of standard-aligned resources streamlined into one platform.